betehess/stuff/abstract-algebraic-data-types/index.md

 }
 ```

-Functions over `OptionSig`/`OptionOps`
+Functions over `OptionSig`/`OptionOps` {id="functor"}
 --------------------------------------

 We now want to define new structures that depends on our module.
-For this, we need something similar to [ML functors](http://caml.inria.fr/pub/docs/oreilly-book/html/book-ora131.html).
+For this, we need something similar to an [ML functor](http://caml.inria.fr/pub/docs/oreilly-book/html/book-ora131.html).

 For example, let's define a functor that can construct instances of `scalaz.Show` for us: